 Water Traps — For sidestream systems without inline drying, water traps prevent moisture from reaching the CO2 sensor.
 MedLinket offers compatible water traps for Philips M1657B and GE D-fend Pro systems, as well as GE M1182629 variants.

-⚠️ Compatibility Warning: Philips G1/G5 and G7m water traps use physically different interfaces and are NOT interchangeable despite looking similar.
+⚠️ Compatibility Warning: Water traps for different module generations can use physically different interfaces and may not be interchangeable despite looking similar.
 Always verify the specific module version before ordering replacement water traps.

 Browse MedLinket EtCO2 accessories → All EtCO2 Products